Next‑Gen Commercial Restroom Systems

 Sustainable Water & Soap Management

-Meeting LEED and WELL standards means reducing water flow, ensuring foam soap efficiency, and using refill systems that minimize packaging waste.
-Brands are designing hydropower and energy‑harvesting electronics to reduce battery waste.
+Meeting LEED and WELL goals means reducing water flow, improving soap efficiency, and adopting refill strategies that minimize packaging waste.
+Some brands are also designing energy-harvesting electronics to reduce battery replacement cycles.

 Designing Large-Campus Installations